xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 7 Ambiguities and Conflicts.md

 (expr - expr) - expr
 ```

-which is left associative, or might be the first `expr`, in which case the input is interpreted as follows:
+which is **left associative**, or might be the first `expr`, in which case the input is interpreted as follows:

 ```c
 expr - (expr - expr)
 ```

-which is right associative.
+which is **right associative**.
 After reading `expr - expr`, the parser could reduce if using left associativity or shift using right associativity.
 If not instructed to prefer one or the other, this ambiguity causes a shift/reduce conflict, which bison resolves by choosing the shift.
 Figure 7-1 shows the two possible parses.

 Later in this chapter, we cover the ways to handle this kind of conflict.